-At the start of Black History Month, I'm sharing this article about Frederick Douglass form PBS.org:
+For Juneteenth, I'm sharing this article about Frederick Douglass from PBS.org:

 "Between the Christianity of this land and the Christianity of Christ, I recognize the widest possible difference," wrote Frederick Douglass, a leading American abolitionist and former slave.
 Douglass rejected all biblical justifications of slavery after living under the cruel institution himself.
 Born in Maryland in 1818, his master's wife taught Douglass to read at a young age, and Douglass shared this knowledge with other slaves, encouraging them to read the New Testament and interpret Jesus Christ's message of equality.
 But Douglass rejected all Biblical justifications of slavery.